 Disadvantage #2 – Not a Cure-All

-Coconut oil can help prevent, relieve, or even cure a wide range of degenerative diseases and illnesses so long as the diseases or illnesses are caused by or associated with the invasion of bacteria, fungi, viruses, free radicals or protozoa.
-We're invariably in contact with these bad supergerms and harmful microorganisms at all times.
+Coconut oil can help prevent, relieve, or even cure a wide range of degenerative diseases and illnesses so long as the diseases or illnesses are caused by or associated with the invasion of bacteria, fungi, viruses, parasites, free radicals or protozoa.
+We're invariably in contact with these little creepy bad guys at all times.
 With regular consumption of coconut oil, we can significantly reduce their harmful effects on us.

 However, we need more than just coconut oil to step up our immunity to completely ward off all destructive diseases and illnesses.